-Rates/general funds - Full

-Operating expenditure: The community desires knowledge of, and involvement in, council activity.
-The council Communication and needs community buy-in with its activities.
-Online communication and engagement is a Engagement: Online Rates/general funds - Full public good that contributes to safe and resilient communities.
+The community desires knowledge of, and involvement in, council activity.
+The council needs community buy-in with its activities.
+Online communication and engagement is a public good that contributes to safe and resilient communities.
 Both the council and community benefit in the immediate and long term from better community understanding of, and engagement and involvement in, council activities.

-Operating expenditure: The community wants the environment to be maintained or improved.
-Environmental Communication and education supports the enhancement of indigenous biodiversity and biosecurity, and Engagement: " Rates/general funds - Majority continuous improvement in water quality and security of supply.
-The community benefits Environmental Grants and subsidies - Residual from the opportunity to learn about and participate in the sustainable use, development Education Minor capital expenditure may be required: and protection of the region's resources.
+The community wants the environment to be maintained or improved.
+Environmental education supports the enhancement of indigenous biodiversity and biosecurity, and continuous improvement in water quality and security of supply.
+The community benefits from the opportunity to learn about and participate in the sustainable use, development and protection of the region's resources.
 The benefits are ongoing, but there is immediate benefit to the recipients.
-While some individuals (children and schools) may Rates/general funds - Full derive private benefit, the cost of providing this activity by imposing user charges on the recipients would potentially make the programme unaffordable for the direct recipients.
+While some individuals (children and schools) may derive private benefit, the cost of providing this activity by imposing user charges on the recipients would potentially make the programme unaffordable for the direct

 The community wants to improve regional wealth.
-Economic development activities Economic Operating expenditure: support Northland having a thriving regional economy, and have public and private Development: " Rates/general funds - Residual benefit in both the immediate and long term.
-The regional community benefits from an Economic >> Income from Economic Development improved economic climate and the flow-on effect of increased economic growth, Development Reserve - Majority which includes improved economic activity, employment and income opportunities.
-Activities Grants and subsidies - Residual Individuals and businesses benefit directly from increased economic opportunities, and the tourism sector benefits from sector support and promotion.
-Targeted rates Capital expenditure may be required: may be set to provide transparency and accountability regarding the provision of Rates/general funds - Full specific activities.
+Economic development activities support Northland having a thriving regional economy, and have public and private benefit in both the immediate and long term.
+The regional community benefits from an improved economic climate and the flow-on effect of increased economic growth, which includes improved economic activity, employment and income opportunities.
+Individuals and businesses benefit directly from increased economic opportunities, and the tourism sector benefits from sector support and promotion.
+Targeted rates may be set to provide transparency and accountability regarding the provision of specific activities.

+recipients.

 The community wants to improve regional wealth.
-Economic development projects Economic Operating expenditure: support Northland having a thriving regional economy, and have public and private Development: > Targeted rate - Majority benefit in both the immediate and long term.
-The regional community benefits from an Projects " Rates/general funds (Investment and improved economic climate and the flow-on effect of increased economic growth.
-Growth Reserve) - Residual Individuals and individual businesses benefit directly from increased economic " Grants and subsidies - Residual opportunities flowing out of specific initiatives.
+Economic development projects support Northland having a thriving regional economy, and have public and private benefit in both the immediate and long term.
+The regional community benefits from an improved economic climate and the flow-on effect of increased economic growth.
+Individuals and individual businesses benefit directly from increased economic opportunities flowing out of specific initiatives.
 Funding these projects from targeted rates ensures transparency and accountability.

-Capital expenditure may be required: Targeted rates - Full The community desires regional infrastructure, including sporting facilities.
-The regional Economic Operating expenditure: community benefits from improved infrastructure and economic activity, contributing Development: Targeted rates - Full to a thriving regional economy.
-Individuals and businesses will benefit from direct use Infrastructure Capital expenditure: of the infrastructure.
+The community desires regional infrastructure, including sporting facilities.
+The regional Economic community benefits from improved infrastructure and economic activity, contributing to a thriving regional economy.
+Individuals and businesses will benefit from direct use Infrastructure of the infrastructure.
 The benefits accrue both in the immediate and long term.
 Funding from targeted rates ensures transparency and accountability.

-Targeted rates - Full The community wants to access council information and services, and to transact with Customer Services Operating expenditure: the council.
-The provision of customer services supports efficient and effective service Rates/general funds - Full delivery, and is also used to support prosperous relationships with tangata whenua.
+The community wants to access council information and services, and to transact with Customer Services the council.
+The provision of customer services supports efficient and effective service delivery, and is also used to support prosperous relationships with tangata whenua.
 The community benefits from having easy access to council information and services, and the council benefits from closer relationships with the community and improvement in its reputation.
 These benefits accrue immediately and in the long term.
 We consider customer services to be largely a public good, with an element of private benefit, where information and support is provided to individuals.